a-gram/audioneex/docs/build.rst

 * Boost 1.6
 * FFTSS 3.0

-however, for it to be usable it must be plugged into a databases, so you need one of the following supported by default

 * Tokyo Cabinet 1.4 / Couchbase 5.1

-and to build the full package, including the examples, you need to add the following optional dependencies
+To build the full package, including the examples, you need to add the following optional dependencies

 * TagLib
 * FFMpeg